deephaven/deephaven-core/web/WebDevelopersGuide.md

  * `FilterCondition[] filter` - Read-only.
 An ordered list of Filters to apply to the table.
 To update, call applyFilter().
  Note that this getter will return the new value immediately, even though it may take a little time to update on the server.
 You may listen for the `filterchanged` event to know when to update the UI.
- * `String[] customColumns` - Read-only.
+ * `CustomColumn[] customColumns` - Read-only.
 An ordered list of custom column formulas to add to the table, either adding new columns or replacing existing ones.
 To update, call `applyCustomColumns()`.

 ###### Methods